Southwest Parks Hiking Adventure

 DAY 6

-This morning, we’ll embark on a hike along the South Kaibab Trail to Cedar Ridge or Skeleton Point.
+This morning, we’ll embark on a hike along the South Kaibab Trail to Cedar Ridge.
 Sweeping views of the canyon floor and towering cliffs await for us.
 For those preferring a gentler pace, the Rim Trail offers equally spectacular vistas without the descent.
 Lunch is on your own in the village, giving you a chance to explore or relax.
 In the afternoon, we drive to Flagstaff and check into our hotel before gathering for a relaxed dinner on-site, reflecting on the awe-inspiring landscapes we’ve experienced.

-Morning Hiking Distances: 1.8, 3, or 5.8 miles, maximum 2,027 ft elevation gain
+Morning Hiking Distances: 1.8 or 3 miles, maximum 1,181 ft elevation gain

 DAY 7